 the number of integers in the set is odd.
 Construct

-such an example, create the file Test5.txt
+such an example, create the file Test5.txt, and include

-an explanation in the file TestCases.txt
+an explanation in the file TestCases.txt.

 Similar to the above two examples, we should test for sets